ArtPoon/slides/markdown/mbi3100-mapping.md

 ---

-# Indexing
+# Pros and cons of indices

-* The number of reference genomes is always much smaller than the number of reads.
+* Instead of exhaustively searching the entire genome, an *index* is a data structure derived from the genome that makes searching more efficient.
-  * A lot of redundant work in searching for substrings in the reference.
+  * Like a dictionary where you "look up" a word to retrieve its definition.
-* Build a data structure called an index for every substring in the genome.
+  * The index will be larger than the genome(s).
-* An index is like a dictionary where you "look up" a word ($k$-mer) to retrieve its definition (location in the genom).
+  * Although it can take a long time to build an index, we can use it as many times as we want!
-  * Also known as an [associative array](https://en.wikipedia.org/wiki/Associative_array) of key-value pairs.
+* Common data structures include [hash tables](https://en.wikipedia.org/wiki/Hash_table) and [suffix trees](https://en.wikipedia.org/wiki/Suffix_tree).

 ---